 SASB Reference GRI Reference 2020 2021 2022 Discussion Source Water Management 1) Total water withdrawn Water withdrawal is measured in millions of gallons.
-Water usage is relatively low in our direct operation, but we see opportunities to make larger water-saving impacts in our supply chain.
-2) Total water consumed 1) 445 1) 417 1) 216 \\/-+ D-1: 3) Percentage of each in regions with High or Extremely High Baseline RT-CP-140a.1 303-1 1) 445 3) 48% 1) 417 3) 30% 1) 316 3) 32% The WRI Aqueduct Tool allows us to determine by geography how many of our sites are in areas of water stress.
-We assess our sites annually and analyze the data based on risk level (Extremely High, High, Medium High, Medium Low, Low).
-Water Policy Water Stress 2020 and 2021 data is full-year and 2022 data is through Q3.
-Description of water management risks and discussion of strategies and practices to mitigate those risks RT-CP-140a.2 We perform an annual water assessment using the WRI Aqueduct Tool.
+Water usage is relatively low in our direct 2) Total water consumed 1) 445 1) 417 1) 413 operation, but we see opportunities to make larger water-saving impacts in our supply chain.
+Water Policy 3) Percentage of each in regions with High or Extremely High Baseline Water Stress RT-CP-140a.1 T-CP-140a.1 303-1 3) 30% 3) 31% The WRI Aqueduct Tool allows us to determine by geography how many of our sites are in areas of water stress.
+We assess our sites annually and analyze the data based on risk level (Extremely High, High, Medium High, Medium Low, Low). vvater Policy Description of water management risks and discussion of strategies and practices to mitigate those risks RT-CP-140a.2 We perform an annual water assessment using the WRI Aqueduct Tool.
 Based on recent assessments, any site falling into High or Extremely High risk becomes part of our 15% water efficiency target that is included in our 2030 sustainability goals.
 We are currently evaluating the impact our direct operations may have on the water basins in those areas, as well as the risk(s) to our business of utilizing water resources in these regions.
 Starting in 2021, we began requesting water policy and practice information through EcoVadis from suppliers representing the top 80% of our Materials Group's direct spend.
 At our own sites, we have been working to implement more accurate and specific tracking to enable data-driven water efficiency improvements in the future.
 We established our water-related target and goal to support our industry's efforts to reduce water-related impacts and risks in our value chain.
 The most relevant water-related risks to our business exist upstream in our supply chain, where water use is more significant.
 Water Policy Number of incidents of non-compliance associated with water quality permits, standards and regulations RT-CP-140a.3 0 1 6 In 2022, five of the six exceedances occurred at our Peachtree, Georgia facility.
 All five were associated with copper exceedances, which are not part of our operating processes.
 The source was identified as the condensation from our air compressors, which tested for copper contamination.
 We have isolated and collected all water from the system and are exploring treatment methods to remove copper from the condensation.
 Effluent Management Program This treatment method consists of each facility sending its wastewater effluent to a public or community treatment facility to be properly treated.
 Once the wastewater arrives at the treatment facility, it is treated through physical, chemical and/or biological processes.